 Opportunities for children to be exposed to and use higher level vocabulary are mapped out and vocabulary is explicitly taught at the start of each lesson.

 Geography lessons regularly include recall activities which are often multiple choice, true/false, spot the mistake etc. giving pupils the opportunity to apply their knowledge.
 This also allows teachers to address gaps in understanding and misconceptions.
 Teachers recognise that progress in the subject is rarely linear, due to the cumulative nature of geography.
-Across the school, essay tasks are frequently used as an assessment tool at the end of a unit of work, where children can write up answers to case studies and formalise their fieldwork findings.
+Across the school, extended are frequently used as an assessment tool at the end of a unit of work, where children can write up answers to case studies and formalise their fieldwork findings.
 This assessment information flags areas where pupils have a secure knowledge and where they need some aspects to be retaught.
 If there are common issues, leaders review and adapt the curriculum.